maxmiliano/maxmiliano.github.io/_posts/2024-07-13-starting-strong--my-initial-journey-with-regate-by-qonto.md

   - url: /assets/images/qonto-barcelona-office-by-wttj.webp
     image_path: /assets/images/qonto-barcelona-office-by-wttj.webp
     alt: "Barcelona Office"
-    title: "Qonto's Barcelona Office in Barcelona (Photo by Welcome to the Jungle)"
+    title: "Qonto's Office in Barcelona (Photo by Welcome to the Jungle)"
 ---
 Joining a new company is always a significant milestone, and my experience at Regate by Qonto has been nothing short of delightful.
 Starting in April, I've had the opportunity to witness and participate in a period of exciting changes and growth within the company.